marcosolina/LearningReactJs/Course/README.md

     - The "React.memo" has a gotcha.
 When you use the "memo" what React does is "prev.val === current.val".
 If this is true it wil not re-render the component
       - If it is comparing primitives every is fine
       - If it is comparing a function, like when we pass a function in the props, it will not work as function are like objects, and they might be re-created at every re-render
-      - In this cases you have to use "callBack" hook so we can store a function across component execution
+      - In this cases you have to use "callBack" hook so we can store a function across component execution [here](https://github.com/marcosolina/LearningReactJs/blob/main/Course/react_code/12-starting-setup/src/App.js)
+- State:

+  - When you use the "useState" hook, react will take care of it and ensure that it will "re-evaluated" only once even if you have subsequents re-rendering of your function component
+  - It will re-evaluate the useState only if the component is removed from the DOM and then re-attached
+  - When you call a function created by "useState" to update your state, the change in the DOM (or the state) does not happen right away.
+You update state request is scheduled and put in the queue
+  - React does not garantee that the state will be changed right away, but it guarantees that the order of your state changes will be prevserved
+  - Because of this "scheduling stage update", you should call the second version of your set state function if the new state depends on the previous state

+    ```javascript
+    const [showPraragraph, setShowParagraph] = useState(false);

+    const toggleParagraphHandler = () => {
+      setShowParagraph((prevShowPragraph) => !prevShowPragraph);
+    };
+    ```

+  - If I have more than one "setState" one after the other one, React will batch these state changes together and executed them like if it were one